Poughkeepsie Yacht Club: Clubhouses

-In 1892, the club's first clubhouse was established in a modest, building in Poughkeepsie, New York, on what is now the water front of lower Main Street in Poughkeepsie.
+In 1892, the club's first clubhouse was established in a modest building in Poughkeepsie, New York, on what is now the waterfront of lower Main Street.
 The club leased a dock known as the "Sand Dock" from the New York Central and Hudson River Railroad company at a rate of $25 per year.
 The first clubhouse was built by May of the following year.
-The location was on the site of the old Revolutionary Ship Yard (or Continental Shipyard) at Ship Yard Point, now known as Fox's Point in Poughkeepsie.
-The first club house was a wooden structure twenty by twenty feet, and two stories high.
-With money in short supply, unusual fund raising methods were employed.
-For example, in 1897, the veranda in front of the house was added using the proceeds of the "Autumn Carnival".
-The club has always been a "working man's club" and today aims to uphold the humble tradition.
+It was located on the site of the old Revolutionary Ship Yard (or Continental Shipyard) at Ship Yard Point, now known as Fox's Point in Poughkeepsie.
+The first clubhouse was a wooden structure twenty by twenty feet, and two stories high.
+With money in short supply, unusual fundraising methods were employed.
+In 1897, the veranda in front of the house was added using the proceeds of the "Autumn Carnival".
+The club has always been a "working man's club", and today aims to uphold the humble tradition.

 In 1905, the club's second clubhouse was erected at a new location.
-The club largely had an untroubled history until the Fall of 1904 when the club had to move due to a land deal.
+The club largely had an untroubled history until the fall of 1904, when they had to move due to a land deal.
 After a great deal of effort and negotiation, a deal was made just south of the present Mid-Hudson Bridge, at the end of Union Street.

 In 1974, the club's third clubhouse was built.
-Due to frustration with the Poughkeepsie Urban Renewal project, and the lack of land for winter storage and launching, the club moved location to its present location in Staatsburg, New York.
+Due to frustration with the Poughkeepsie Urban Renewal project, and the lack of land for winter storage and launching, the club moved to its present location in Staatsburg.

-The current clubhouse is a two-storied building offering an unobstructed panoramic view of the Hudson River from its East shore location.
-Although the name (“Poughkeepsie”) comes from the club's origins in the late 19th century (founded in 1892), it is now located in Staatsburg New York, on historic Route U.S. 9.
+The current clubhouse is a two-story building offering an unobstructed panoramic view of the Hudson River from its East shore location.
+Although the name ("Poughkeepsie") comes from the club's origins in the late 19th century (founded in 1892), it is now located in Staatsburg, on historic Route U.S. 9.
 Nearby attractions include the Franklin Delano Roosevelt Hyde Park Home, FDR Library and Museum, the Eleanor Roosevelt Home, the Vanderbilt Estate and grounds (including hiking trails), the Ogden Mills Estate, Norrie State Park, and the Culinary Institute of America.